 Week 4 – Investing – In this class students will learn how to invest the money that they have now that there is a surplus of cash from learning to budget.
-Students will learn the difference between different asset classes such as stocks, bonds, gold, and real estate and how each can be used to store or create wealth.
+Students will learn the difference between asset classes such as stocks, bonds, gold, and real estate, plus how each can be used to store or create wealth.

 After completing the course students will be offered continuing education classes that look at more complex investment vehicles such as real estate and small businesses.
 All students will be asked to take a class on taxes that will show them how to properly minimize their taxable income and save thousands to millions of dollars over a lifetime.

 How do you sign up for classes?
-That’s a great question and I’m glad you asked it.
-Signing up for classes is really simple, first go to our website and find the CONTACT US page, simply send us a quick message and if possible include a little information about yourself, anything you want to share to help us get to know you better.
+That’s a great question and I’m glad you asked.
+Signing up for classes is really simple, first go to our website and find the CONTACT US page, simply send us a quick message and if possible include a little information about yourself and anything you want to share to help us get to know you better.

-From there we take over and you will receive an email updating you on when the next class enrollment.
+From there we take over and you will receive an email updating you on when the next class enrollment period will be.
 Students will also receive a free E-Book at the end of the semester that is theirs to keep.